Massive Digital Over-the-Air Computation for Communication-Efficient Federated Edge Learning: Abstract

 \section{Abstract}

 Over-the-air computation (AirComp) is a promising technology converging communication and computation over wireless networks, which can be particularly effective in model training, inference, and more emerging edge intelligence applications.
 AirComp relies on uncoded transmission of individual signals, which are added naturally over the multiple access channel thanks to the superposition property of the wireless medium.
-Despite significantly improved communication efficiency, how to accommodate AirComp in the existing and future digital communication networks, that are based on discrete modulation schemes, remains a challenge.
-This paper proposes a massive digital AirComp (MD-AirComp) scheme, that leverages an unsourced massive access protocol, to enhance compatibility with both current and next-generation wireless networks.
+Despite significantly improved communication efficiency, how to accommodate AirComp in the existing and future digital communication networks that are based on discrete modulation schemes remains a challenge.
+This paper proposes a massive digital AirComp (MD-AirComp) scheme that leverages an unsourced massive access protocol to enhance compatibility with both current and next-generation wireless networks.
 MD-AirComp utilizes vector quantization to reduce the uplink communication overhead, and employs shared quantization and modulation codebooks.
 At the receiver, we propose a {near-optimal} approximate message passing-based algorithm to compute the model aggregation results from the superposed sequences, which relies on estimating the number of devices transmitting each code sequence, rather than trying to decode the messages of individual transmitters.
-We apply MD-AirComp to the federated edge learning (FEEL), and show that it significantly accelerates FEEL convergence compared to state-of-the-art while using the same amount of communication resources.
-To support further research and ensure reproducibility, we have made our code available at \url{https://github.com/liqiao19/MD-AirComp}.
+We apply MD-AirComp to federated edge learning (FEEL), and show that it significantly accelerates FEEL convergence compared to state-of-the-art while using the same amount of communication resources.